 PROFESSIONAL PILOTS WANTED

-• Build 600 to 800 hours in 7 months including night, IFR and XC
+• Build 100+ hours per month, including night, IFR and XC

 • Well-maintained aircraft

 • Most aircraft equipped w/ 430W/530W